-The Corporation has entered into certain construction and engineering contracts relating to the construction of the underground shaft.
-Work incurred on these contracts will be billed monthly and therefore are not listed as commitments.
+Previously, the Corporation had entered into certain construction and engineering contracts relating to the construction of the underground shaft.
+Work incurred on these contracts were billed monthly and therefore are not listed as commitments.
+There are currently no material construction or engineering contracts in force.